Spaces of smooth embeddings and configuration categories: Operads and fiberwise complete Segal spaces

 } \end{expl}

-Being a functor category, the category of dendroidal spaces has (at least) two canonical model structures having levelwise weak equivalences (either by using levelwise fibrations or levelwise cofibrations).
-We refer to any of these model structures as the levelwise model structure.
+Being a functor category, the category of dendroidal spaces has (at least) two canonical model structures having degreewise weak equivalences (either by using degreewise fibrations or degreewise cofibrations).
+We refer to any of these model structures as the degreewise model structure.

-There is yet another model structure on the category of dendroidal spaces $X$ with $X_{\eta}$ a point, in which a fibrant object is a fibrant object in the levelwise model structure that is also a Segal dendroidal space, i.e. a dendroidal space $X$ such that
+There is another model structure on the category of dendroidal spaces, obtained from the degreewise one by left Bousfield localization, whose fibrant objects are the dendroidal spaces $X$ which are fibrant in the degreewise model structure, satisfy $X_\eta \simeq *$ and satisfy the Segal condition: the map

-is a weak homotopy equivalence.
-A morphism (natural transformation) between Segal dendroidal spaces is a weak equivalence if it is a levelwise weak equivalence; a morphism is a cofibration if it is cofibration in the levelwise model structure.
+where $v$ runs over the vertices of $T$, is a weak homotopy equivalence.
+A morphism (natural transformation) between fibrant dendroidal spaces is a weak equivalence if it is a degreewise weak equivalence; a morphism is a cofibration if it is cofibration in the degreewise model structure.

 The nerve functor $N_d$ preserves weak equivalences, so it induces a canonical map

 for plain operads $P$ and $Q$.
 For the target derived mapping space, it does not matter which of the above model structures is used.